 Dealers would scoff at you should they see you bidding against them at these used car auctions.
 Don't let them.
 Find the car you want (at the auto auction), research book values.
 Set your budget.
 Locate nearby car auctions (from the sources given below) and off you go.
 Also check out government auctions (several websites listed here).

-1999 BMW 528i Auto Sedan 53,000 miles, SOLD FOR: $900 (really)
+1999 BMW 528i Auto Sedan 53,000 miles, SOLD FOR: $900 (!)

 So, how are these traditional auctions conducted?
 See car auction tips for details.
 Typically, you would arrive at your local-area repossessed car auction early in the morning and inspect the used cars on the lot that are up for sale that day.
 Usually, many cars would have an opening bid from only $100 and if there are a limited number of attendees that day (and we have so many sources that it's virtually guaranteed that you will have almost no other bidders) then you are highly likely to get the used car or truck you want for a ridiculously low price when the actual bidding starts later that day!